softwareguru/airflowsummit-website/content/speakers/pankaj-singh/_index.md

  - 2025
 ---

-As an Apache Airflow committer and valued member of the Airflow OSS engineering team at Astronomer, Pankaj Singh brings extensive expertise and dedication to the Airflow community.
-With years of experience using Airflow before and with Astronomer, they are seasoned practitioners and contributors, actively shaping the platform's advancement and enhancement.
+Pankaj Singh is a Software Engineer at Astronomer and an Airflow committer with a strong passion for open-source and data orchestration solutions.
+He works on Airflow and ecosystem projects such as astronomer-cosmos, focusing on enhancing the orchestration and scalability of data pipelines for modern data engineering workflows.

+Previously, He worked at isima.io, a data platform, and Fortanix, a data security company, where he gained valuable experience in building and securing data solutions